ibm-cloud-docs/event-notifications/en-destination-msteams.md

 ## Create an incoming webhook URL
 {: #en-create-an-incoming-webhook-url}

 To post a Microsoft Teams notification, you need to create an incoming webhook URL.
-To create the incoming webhook URL, follow these steps: https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook.
+To create the incoming webhook URL, follow the steps mentioned [here](https://docs.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook){: external}.

 ## Configuring a Microsoft Teams destination
 {: #en-msteams-configure}